Alerts: Spaceport's Event System

 with @Alert, you can hook into dozens of built-in events or create your own custom event flows.

 Think of Alerts as Spaceport's central nervous system—they connect your application logic to every significant event that occurs, from HTTP requests hitting your server to documents being saved in the database.
-This declarative approach keeps your code organized and makes it easy to see exactly what happens when events fire.
+This declarative approach helps keeps your code organized and makes it easy to see exactly what happens when events fire.

 # Core Concepts